scottgriv/PRG-Personal-Repository-Guidelines/README.md

 ## License

-This project is released under the terms of the **GNU General Public License, version 3 (GPLv3)**.
+This project is released under the terms of the **GNU General Public License, version 3 (GNU GPLv3)**, which ensures that derivatives of the software remain open source.

-- The GPLv3 is a "copyleft" license, ensuring that derivatives of the software remain open source and under the GPL.
+- The [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/) is a "copyleft" license, ensuring that derivatives of the software remain open source and under the GPL.
 - For more details and to understand all requirements and conditions, see the [LICENSE](LICENSE) file in this repository.

 ## Credits